henry9836/Just-MineTest-Things/jamm/README.md

 ### How to use items:
 Rings: you must be holding a ring in your hand to activate the ring's ability

+### Will be offically released when I have better crafting recipes